chaelin0722/asl-video-lookup-tool/README.md

-# ASL Segmentation & Recognition Automation
+# ASL Video Lookup Tool (`asl-video-lookup-tool`)

-This project is an AI-powered sign language dictionary tool.
+This project is the official implementation of the system presented at the **ACM ASSETS 2026** conference.

-It allows users to upload and record a long ASL (American Sign Language) video and automatically:
+It is an AI-powered tool that allows users to upload and record a long ASL (American Sign Language) video and automatically:

 - Segment the video into individual signs
 - Recognize each sign